GBLS/docassemble-workinggroup/cheatsheet.md

 Spacing and indentation is important.

-## GETTING INFORMATION FROM THE USER
+## Getting Information From the User
 Two types of questions: basic question blocks, and the `fields` statement.
 Basic questions only allow a few types of question structures.
 You can always use the fields statement instead of a basic question block.